pnc-virtual-company/2018-selection/README.md

     composer install

-Create a database named (for example) selection_committee with the collating option `utf8_general_ci` Import the schema by using the SQL script provided into the SQL folder.
+Create a database named (for example) selection_committee with the collating option `utf8_general_ci`.
+Import the schema by using the SQL script `selection_committee.sql` provided into the sql folder.
 Edit the file `application/config/database.php` and point to your database.

 The default user is *admin* and its password is *password*.